vuhvp/harvesttechchallenge/README.md

+We are in Perth, WA.

+We are not offering remote work.

+If you are unwilling to reolcate at your own expense to Perth, please do not continue.

-# This is the finished code for the Front End Developer Tech Challenge
+This is the finished code for the Front End Developer Tech Challenge

 This Tech challenge is created initially with GraphQL server and Svelte Js.